 Water jugs, water tanks, water bobs…

 You do NOT want to ever run out of water.
 When you’re out of water, things go downhill quickly.
-In the past year our well went out twice.
+A few years ago our well went out twice.
 It worked great for 25 years before the pump finally gave out.
 Then it went out a second time within the same year.
 It turns out that was an installer error.

 Whether you’re on a well or on city water, you need to be prepared for outages that leave you high and dry.

 No Water Means No…